 So why lump charcoal instead of briquettes?
 I thought you'd never ask!

 Lump charcoal is real hardwood that has been burned or charred in a low oxygen environment.
-The product that results burns cleaner that charcoal briquettes, is all natural and does not contain any additives.
+The product that results burns cleaner than charcoal briquettes, is all natural and does not contain any additives.
 It also tends to burn hotter than briquettes.

 The BGE uses very little charcoal and you will find that once you fill it up, you'll be able to use that same charcoal multiple times before having to add more especially if you keep it at normal smoking temperatures.